creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-23-Rubiks-cube.md

 ![](/collections/images/3D_Rubik/method_diagram.jpg)

-The method is inspired by jigsaw puzzle pretext task but adapted for 3D medical images with an increased difficulty by adding some rotation.
+The method is inspired by the jigsaw puzzle pretext task, but adapted to 3D medical images by adding some rotations to increase the difficulty.
 The first step is to separate the volume into cubes, which are then rearranged and randomly rotated.
 Since the goal is to learn high-level semantic features and not texture information close to cubes boundaries, a gap of "about 10 voxels" is left between two adjacent cubes.
 Each cube is also normalized to [-1,1].

 ## Network architecture

-$$M$$ siamese networks ($$M$$ the number of cubes) with shared weight branches, that they call Siamese-Octad, are used to solve the problem.
+$$M$$ siamese networks with shared weight branches, that they call Siamese-Octad, are used to solve the problem, with $$M$$ being the number of cubes.
 The backbone can be any 3D CNN.
 The feature maps of the last layer of all branches are concatenated and given to a last fully connected layer for the too tasks and supervised by permutation loss and rotation loss.

 ## Cube ordering